astral-sh/rye/docs/guide/commands/init.md

 # `init`

 This command initializes a new or existing Python project with Rye.
 Running it in a folder with an already existing Python project will attempt to convert it over and bootstrap Rye right there.
-Otherwise, it can be used to create a completely new project from scratch.
+Otherwise it can be used to create a completely new project from scratch.

 For more information see the [Basics Guide](../basics.md).